Delivery from the Hector Jimenez Bravo confectionery

-Few people know that Montreal is the second house of Hector.
-He lived more than six years in Canada, and there he formed his own gastronomic style of Nuevo Latino.
-The ability to combine the best of French, Latin American and Asian cuisine led the chef to the highest league.
-Not surprisingly, Montreal for Hector is one of the most important cities.
-We all sometimes experience an irresistible affection to “places of strength”.
-In Bo.
-Pastry we tried to recreate our own.
+Few people know that Montreal is Hector’s second home.
+He lived in Canada for more than six years and formed his own gastronomic style Nuevo Latino in the same place.
+The ability to combine the best manifestations of French, Latin American and Asian cuisine has led the chef to the top league.
+It is not surprising that Montreal is one of the most important cities for Hector.
+In addition, many tender memories are associated with him.